UniconLabs/spring-security-saml-java-sp/README.md

 Tomcat installation directory.

 ## Test

 - The sample application will be available at: `https://hostname/sp`
-- The sample application has been tested with Shibboleth IdP 3.1.1
+- The sample application has been tested with Shibboleth IdP 3.3
+- Remote debugging via the embedded Jetty deployment option is available under port `5005`